 Logical expressions can consist of one or more elements.
 Each element is a statement, such as Date Of Interaction>1/19/2010 or Found topic "Reduction" at least once with Low Strictness.
 If a logical expression contains one element, it is True whenever the condition defined in the element is true.
-For example, if a logical expression contains the element Date Of Interaction>1/19/2010, it is True for any interaction whose metadata indicates that it took place on or after 1/19/2010.
+For example, if a logical expression contains the element Date Of Interaction>1/19/2010, it is True for any interaction whose metadata indicates that it took place on or after 1/20/2010.

 Logical expressions can also contain multiple elements.
-When they do, the elements must be related to one another by logical operators, such as AND and OR.
-For example, Date Of Interaction>1/19/2010 AND Found topic "Reduction" at least once with Low Strictness is a logical expression that indicates both conditions must be met (that is, the topic must be found and the interaction must have taken place in the specified time period), for the expression to be evaluated as True and the interaction to be assigned to the category.
+When they do, the elements must be related to one another by logical operators, such as AND or OR.
+For example, Date Of Interaction>1/19/2010 AND Found topic "Reduction" at least once with Low Strictness is a logical expression that indicates both conditions must be met (the topic must be found and the interaction must have taken place in the specified time period), in order for the expression to be evaluated as True and the recognition task to be implemented.